jpswade/jpswade.github.io/_posts/2008-06-03-what-is-a-valid-email-address.md

   - verification
 ---
 <p class="lead">
-  With the on-going abuse to email based systems, we are in need of ways to validate the email addresses we&#8217;re handling.
+  With the on-going abuse to email based systems, we are in need of ways to validate the email addresses we're handling.
 </p>

 We all know what an email address looks like, we see them and use them every single day.
-But how do you know if it&#8217;s valid or not?
+But how do you know if it's valid or not?
 The next obvious question should be, what defines a valid email address?

 This is what I intend on investigating.